The Cosmological Semiclassical Einstein Equation as an Infinite-Dimensional Dynamical System: Outlook

 \section{Outlook}

 Here we restricted ourselves to the SCE with a free scalar field on flat cosmological spacetimes.
 An extension of our approach to other non-interacting types of matter (e.g., the Dirac field) and non-flat cosmological spacetime seems feasible.
 The former requires some modifications of the moment spaces, while the latter requires a careful treatment of homogeneous distributions on maximally symmetric spaces.
+Currently we are also investigating the specialization of some of our methods to (cosmological) de Sitter spacetime \cite{nicolai:desitter}, where we expect to extend some of the results of \cite{juarez=aubry:desitter}.

-Also, the introduction of potential energy of the field (neglecting self-interaction) $-\lambda \langle{:}\phi^4{:}\rangle_\omega$ would lead to quadratic terms in $\mathcal{M}_{\varphi\varphi}$ and further correction terms in the trace equation that nevertheless still fall in the class of the abstract SCE~\eqref{eq:quasilinear}.
+The introduction of potential energy of the field (neglecting self-interaction) $-\lambda \langle{:}\phi^4{:}\rangle_\omega$ would lead to quadratic terms in $\mathcal{M}_{\varphi\varphi}$ and further correction terms in the trace equation that nevertheless still fall in the class of the abstract SCE~\eqref{eq:quasilinear}.
 Such modifications could be of interest in the cosmology of the early universe on time scales well above the Planck time but below characteristic times of nuclear reactions, see~\cite{anderson-molina-david-cook,anderson-molina-sanders} for related work.

 A much more ambitious would be the passage to non-cosmological spacetimes.
 Space-dependent germs of distributional tensor structures that remain closed under successive applications of the Klein--Gordon operator would have to replace the expansion in radially symmetric homogeneous distributions.
 The point-splitting limit of such an approach would result in an infinite hierarchy of coupled PDEs for the germ coefficients.
 It is not obvious, if such a system can be set up or even be solved.